lirios/fluid/README.md

 qbs -d build profile:qt5
 ```

-You can also specify the following options:
+You can also append the following options to the last line:

  * `project.withDemo:false`: Do not build the demo app.
  * `project.withDocumentation:false`: Do not build the documentation.